blocks-to-text/side-by-side/README.md

-# Code Along
+# Side by Side

-A page where students (and teachers) code together, creating scripts with familiar blocks then transform the snippets to python to be run in python tutor (objective: notional machine), or studied in non-runtime environments like the parsonizer (objectives: logic & language structures) and spot & shuffle (objectives: key words & attention to textual detail).
+A page where students (and teachers) can code together, creating scripts with familiar blocks, compare them side-by-side with the equivalent python, run them in python tutor (objective: notional machine), or study them as text in non-runtime environments like the parsonizer (objectives: logic & language structures) and spot & shuffle (objectives: key words & attention to textual detail).

-Students or teachers can create & download review sheets as they go by saving helpful snippets and taking notes about what they learned including links to any helpful resources.
+Users can also create & download review sheets as they go by saving helpful snippets and taking notes about what they learned including links to any helpful resources.

 ___